surajgariya00/blup-docs/wiki/design-ui/properties-panel/README.md

 ## Properties Panel

 Properties panel enables the users to change the various properties associated with the selected widget in Blup Designer.
 Advanced properties like elevation, shadow, color etc. can easily be altered using Properties panel.
-The properties displayed in the panela t any given time is dependent on the selected widget and can changes according to the type of widget selected.
+The properties displayed in the panel at any given time is dependent on the selected widget and can changes according to the type of widget selected.

 Now, let's go over the properties of each type of widget.